Skip to content

 [2] Educational Leadership – Practical implementation guides and teacher testimonials about flipped classroom adoption, including discussion of common challenges and solutions.

-[3] The Chronicle of Higher Education – Analysis of technology integration in education, including cost-benefit evaluations of various instructional models and digital learning platforms.
+[3] The Chronicle of Higher Education – Analysis of technology integration in education, including cost-benefit evaluations of a few instructional models and digital learning platforms.

 [5] American Educational Research Association – Peer-reviewed studies examining student engagement, equity issues, and learning outcomes in flipped versus traditional classroom environments.